-- effective oversight of management including the oversight and monitoring of policies and resources; and - ensuring compliance with the Company's Constitution to achieve the Company's strategies and financial objectives.
+- effective oversight of management including the oversight and monitoring of policies and resources; and - ensuring compliance with the Company's Constitution and regulatory obligations, to achieve the Company's strategies and financial objectives.

 The Company's Constitution and the Company's Board Charter are available on the Company's website.